OctopusDeploy/docs/docs/administration/high-availability/index.md

 ## How High Availablity Works

-In broad terms, HA allows for load to be distibuted between multiple Octopus Server nodes.
+In broad terms, HA allows for load to be distributed between multiple Octopus Server nodes.
 How that load is distributed, specifically tasks, is more complex than "it's load balanced."

 Learn more in our [How High Availability Works](/docs/administration/high-availability/how-high-availability-works.md) section.